trey/treypiepmeier/src/words/the-drawing-of-the-three.md

 tags: review
 ---

-{% include components/img name: 'tdott' caption='The cover of The Drawing of the Three' %}
+{% include components/img name: 'tdott' alt: 'The cover of The Drawing of the Three' %}

 I have mixed feelings about this book.
 On one hand, I’ve considered it my favorite of The Dark Tower series for a long time.
 On the other hand, it has quite a few things in it that bug me.